googleapis/google-cloud-dotnet/PROCESSES.md

 **Create the release PR**

-1. Make sure the `master` branch is up-to-date (as that's what `prepare-release.sh` uses to determine the current versions) and create a new branch from that.
+1. Make sure the `main` branch is up-to-date (as that's what `prepare-release.sh` uses to determine the current versions) and create a new branch from that.
 If you want to use the `compare` option later, run `git fetch --all --tags -f` as well to make sure